Qasem Soleimani: Orchestration of military coalition in 2015

 In 2015, Soleimani began gathering support from various sources to combat the newly resurgent Islamic State of Iraq and the Levant (ISIL) and rebel groups which had both successfully taken large swaths of territory from Assad's forces.
 He was reportedly the main architect of the joint intervention involving Russia as a new partner with Assad and Hezbollah.

 According to Reuters, at a meeting in Moscow in July, Soleimani unfurled a map of Syria to explain to his Russian hosts how a series of defeats for President Bashar al-Assad could be turned into victory—with Russia's help.
 Soleimani's visit to Moscow was the first step in planning for the Russian military intervention that has reshaped the Syrian war and forged a new Iran–Russia alliance in support of the Syrian (and Iraqi) governments.
 Iran's supreme leader, Ali Khamenei, also sent a senior envoy to Moscow to meet President Vladimir Putin.
 "Putin reportedly told [a senior Iranian envoy] 'Okay we will intervene.
 Send Qassem Soleimani.'"
-General Soleimani went to explain the map of the theatre and coordinate the strategic escalation of military forces in Syria.
+Soleimani went to explain the map of the theatre and coordinate the strategic escalation of military forces in Syria.